 If you plan to establish a steady income stream, your objective focuses on the income category.
 Investors in this category tend to be low-risk and don’t require capital appreciation.
 They use their investments as an income source.

-If your focus is on increasing your portfolio’s value over the long term, your objective is growth-based.
+If you focus on increasing your portfolio’s value over the long term, your objective is growth-based.
 In contrast to the income category, investors strive for capital appreciation.
 Investors in this category tend to be younger and have a longer investment time frame.
 If this is your preferred category, consider your age, investment expectations, and tolerance to risk.

 The final category is safety.
 Investors who prefer to prevent loss of their principal investment.
-They want to maintain their portfolio’s current value and avoid risks that are common with stocks and other less secure investments.
+They want to maintain their portfolio’s current value and avoid risks common with stocks and other less secure investments.

 Risk tolerance